 “No Doubt About It” ends with the lyrics “This is where it ends”.
 OK, it’s just a pop song.
 But come on, it literally leads into the last song on the album.
 So.
 Yeah.
 Track.
 Order.

 The last track, “An Ode to Freedom” while a lovely well crafted tune doesn’t stay on the palette as much as other songs.
 And I almost wish ABBA would’ve blown out the speakers in a triumphant send-off.
-But instead of being predictable with a big send off they had the triumphant return with the first track and instead close the album out with what resonates almost like a prayer for the current times.
+But instead of being predictable with a big send off they instead close the album out with what resonates almost like a prayer for the current times.
 Thinking it over more, it’s pretty damn brilliant.
 The whole effort is brilliant, give fans an ABBA album that sits alongside their best work.
 It doesn’t come in too hot or too cold.
-It cruises effortlessly in the lane ABBA created for themselves ever since they won Eurovison with “Waterloo” in 1974.
+It cruises effortlessly in the lane ABBA created for themselves ever since they won Eurovison with, “Waterloo” in 1974.

 They released a video for “I Still Have Faith In You”.
 It has great archival footage but at the end it also has what are being called ABBAtars.
 They look creepy.
 I think a touring show of an animated band is fine by me (i.e. Gorillaz) if the band is alive to consent to it and if you treat it more like a concert film than a live show.
 But they are trying WAY TO HARD for realism with all this and it just will never get there no matter how many motion capture sensors one uses.
 Real people are real… You can’t Wizard of Oz real musicians.
 So, I would have preferred they go for a style that was undoubtedly animated like the old Star Trek cartoon or something more 70s throwback.
 Since the band was not live in the video, instead of trying to pretend it is just have more fun with it and get more stylized.
 Don’t go literal go metaphorical.